 When you have completed a cook, save its graph to the “Saved Graphs” folder.
-Start a new session when you begin a new cook, otherwise, the app will continue adding new temperature information onto the previous graph (until 25 hours of data is gathered).
+Start a new session when you begin a new cook, otherwise, the app will continue adding new temperature information onto the previous graph (until at least 25 hours of data is gathered).

 You can export the graph data at any time to a .csv file and open it in spreadsheet software (such as Excel , Google Sheets, or Numbers).
 This will allow you save as many graphs as you’d like, merge them, or manipulate the data so you can compare the cooks further.

 See the ThermoWorks BBQ app online help file, located here, for more information.

 May I connect Smoke Gateway to a public WiFi network?

 Smoke Gateway will work on open 2.4GHz Wi-Fi networks that do not require any special logins.

 Unfortunately, Smoke Gateway won’t work on open public Wi-Fi networks that require verification, logins, or term agreements, because they are not truly open.
 When Smoke Gateway tries to connect to an open Wi-Fi network that requires this sort of information, it is not able to provide this information, so the connection is denied.

 I recently purchased an Apple Watch.
 Any plans to create an app for the watch?

 While we do not have any plans to develop an app for the Apple Watch, you can receive notifications on your watch from ThermoWorks BBQ App.
 The steps to enable the notifications vary, depending on your specific phone and watch manufacturer.

 Your Smoke Gateway has a 2-year warranty.
 You can read more about the warranty terms here.